How to Install PostgreSQL 17 on Windows 11: A Complete Guide for 2024

 Step 6: Additional Configuration and Tools

 If you need more advanced configurations or tools, pgAdmin allows you to manage PostgreSQL features such as functions, views, and procedures.
-You can also use the SQL Query Tool in pgAdmin to execute custom SQL queries, backup and restore databases, and perform other administrative tasks.
+You can also use the SQL Query Tool in pgAdmin to execute custom SQL queries, back up and restore databases, and perform other administrative tasks.